Akil King

 Akil "Fresh" King, also known as "WorldwideFresh", is an American songwriter and producer from New York City.
 Mentored by producer Scott Storch, King is best known for co-writing "Black Parade", the majority of Brandy's B7, as well as his contributions to various Jessie Reyez, Beyoncé, and Ari Lennox projects, among others.
+In 2022, he co-wrote "Players", which became rapper Coi Leray's first Billboard Hot 100 top 10 single in the United States, as well as a sizable hit in various global markets.

 Songwriting and production credits

 Credits are courtesy of Discogs, Tidal, Apple Music, and AllMusic.